awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/5_add_ec2.md

     Remember

-    * When referring to other resources in the same template, use `!Ref`.
+    * When referencing other resources in the same template, use `!Ref`.
 See the `BucketName` example you already implemented
-    * When referring to **SecurityGroupIds**, the template is actually expecting a _list_ of security groups.
+    * When referencing **SecurityGroupIds**, CloudFormation is expecting a _list_ of security groups.
 You therefore need to list the security group like this:

             SecurityGroupIds:
               - !Ref PublicSecurityGroup